 About Marion Miller

 My down to earth and creative approach to the work of developing whole, aware and empowered human beings is informed by three core streams: Coaching, Mindfulness, and Ecotherapy.
-The experiences I have naturally gathered from over 30 years of experience in life and leadership weave together with my training providing a holistic path for personal development, conscious living and holistic growth.
-Read more and follow along.
+The experiences I have naturally gathered from over 30 years in life and leadership weave together with my coaching, providing a holistic path for leadership development, conscious living, well-being and growth.

 Education and Training